DorKnafo/inversify-code-samples/marionette/readme.md

 * [Backbone.Marionette on Twitter](http://twitter.com/marionettejs)

 _If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/inversify/inversify-code-samples/issues)._

-## Implementation

-This implementation of the application uses RequireJS.
-Variations and a more classic approach to JavaScript modules [are also available here](https://github.com/marionettejs/backbone.marionette/wiki/Projects-and-websites-using-marionette).